csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Now that we have an efficient algorithm for trees, we can consider whether more general constraint graphs can be _reduced_ to trees somehow.
 There are two primary ways to do this, one based on removing nodes and one based on collapsing nodes together.

 The first approach involves assigning values to some variables so that the remaining variables form a tree.
-Consider the constraint graph for Australia, shown again in Fig- ure 6.12(a).
+Consider the constraint graph for Australia, shown again in Figure 6.12(a).
 If we could delete South Australia, the graph would become a tree, as in (b).
 Fortunately, we can do this (in the graph, not the continent) by fixing a value for SA and

 4 Sadly, very few regions of the world have tree-structured maps, although Sulawesi comes close.